Fatty liver, or steatosis, is a term that describes the

 Other factors that may increase your risk for fatty liver are:

-more than the recommended doses of
+- taking more than the recommended doses of

 - high cholesterol

 If your liver is inflamed, your doctor can detect it by examining

 your abdomen.
 Let your doctor know if you have been experiencing fatigue or

 loss of appetite.
 Also, tell your doctor about any history of alcohol,

 Your doctor may find that liver enzymes are higher than normal on